Lakshmi Menon is a published author who writes both fiction and non-fiction. She is also a travel enthusiast.

-- preventing and treating certain cancers, especially breast, prostate, and colon cancer
+- Preventing and treating certain cancers, especially breast, prostate, and colon cancers.

-- bones: preventing bone loss, increasing bone density, and decreasing the risk of osteoporosis
+- Preventing bone loss, increasing bone density, and decreasing the risk of osteoporosis.

-- reducing risk of cardiovascular disease because it is rich in antioxidants and good for reducing bad LDL cholesterol levels and increasing good cholesterol (thus protecting against heart disease)
+- Reducing the risk of cardiovascular disease because it is rich in antioxidants and good for reducing bad LDL cholesterol levels and increasing good cholesterol (thus protecting against heart disease).

-- lowering blood sugar and pressure, and therefore helpful with diabetes
+- Lowering blood sugar and pressure, and therefore helping with diabetes.

-- the treatment of skin disorders like eczema, psoriasis, sun sensitivities, and dandruff
+- Alleviating skin disorders like eczema, psoriasis, sun sensitivities, and dandruff.

-- building immunity: the alpha-Linolenic acid and lignans decrease inflammation and promote healthy functioning of the immune system
+- Building immunity, as the alpha-Linolenic acid and lignans decrease inflammation and promote healthy functioning of the immune system.

 Why Your Body Needs Flaxseed